 GND / Wire: Maximum resistance or IR drop for the GND wire through the cable.
-If units are set to mV then this is taken as Maximum IR drop; if units are set to "mo", then this is taken as Maximum DC resistance in milliohms
+If units are set to mV then this is taken as Maximum IR drop; if units are set to "mOh", then this is taken as Maximum DC resistance in milliohms.

 VBUS / Wire: Maximum resistance or IR drop for the VBUS wire through the cable.
-If units are set to mV then this is taken as Maximum IR drop; If units are set to "mo", then this is taken as Maximum DC resistance in milliohms
+If units are set to mV then this is taken as Maximum IR drop; If units are set to "mOhm", then this is taken as Maximum DC resistance in milliohms.

-Presence: All items in this section follow a common pattern: If Required is checked, then the items presence must match the Present checkbox.
-For example, if E-Marker: Required is checked, but Present unchecked, then the E-Marker must be absent to pass the test.
-The value of the Present checkbox is meaningless unless Required is checked.
+Presence: All items in this section follow a common pattern: If Required is checked, then the items presence must match the Presence option.

 SOP' & SOP'': Checks for presence of a corresponding E-Marker in the cable.
 Any present E-Marker must be valid, match cable parameters, etc.

 CC: Presence of the CC wire through the USB cable.
 For Type-C cables, this is a fundamental requirement; this test is recommended as Present / Required for Type-C-to-Type-C cables.

 SBU: Presence of SBU1/SBU2 wires through the cable.
 These two wires are required for Full-Featured Type-C cables.

 VCONN: Presence of the VCONN pulldown in the cable plug.